t3rmin0x/CTF-Writeups/RESTCON/Forensics/Binod/solution.md

 Analyzing the logs.pcapng file in Wireshark, I got the [binod.exe](binod.exe) file.
 Actually it is a PDF file with base64 encoded strings.
 Luckily we have
 [Cyberchef](https://gchq.github.io/CyberChef/) and decoding the base64 string gives us repeated "Binod Binod...." strings. :(

-Then I tried to use `strings` on binod.exe and got the [list of objects](https://medium.com/@tho.le/pdf-forensics-introduction-part-1-6e8232935828) from the PDF.
+Then I tried to use `strings` on binod.exe (`pdf-parser` showed a better result actually) and got the [list of objects](https://medium.com/@tho.le/pdf-forensics-introduction-part-1-6e8232935828) from the PDF.

 This string object caught my eye...

 ```bash